gonzalo123/ai-instructions/README.md

 3. Run `./bin/apply.sh`
 4. Start coding with AI assistance tailored to your stack
 5. AI suggestions follow your team's established patterns

-## Future Enhancements

-- **Template system** for rapid module creation
-- **Validation rules** to ensure instruction quality
-- **Module dependencies** for automatic inclusion
-- **Version control** for instruction evolution
-- **Team sharing** through Git submodules or package managers

-## Contributing

-To extend this system:

-1. **Add new language modules** following existing patterns
-2. **Improve existing instructions** based on real-world usage
-3. **Enhance the build system** with additional features
-4. **Share modules** with the community

-## Conclusion

-This modular instruction system transforms how you work with AI coding assistants.
-Instead of fighting inconsistent suggestions, you get AI that understands and follows your established patterns, making development faster, more consistent, and more enjoyable.

-The investment in setting up this system pays dividends across every project, creating a compound effect that improves over time as you refine and expand your instruction modules.

----

-*This system has been battle-tested across multiple projects and programming languages, providing consistent, high-quality AI assistance that scales with your development needs.*